Right Judgement-A tale of Wisdom-How to Judge real convict in ambiguity-An Indian Folktale.

 A Story of Right Judgement by wisdom -An Indian Folktale.

 The midnight was dark enough.
-All the villagers of Rampura was in deep sleep.
+All the villagers of Rampur was in deep sleep.
 Cricketers sound around the bushes are buzzing in deep tranquilities.

 He rigidly held the arms of the robber.
 The thief was trying hard to get rid of Ratana but failed to escape.
 Ratana started to shout, "Thief!
 Thief!
 Thief" to gather the villagers.